youngcet/payfast/README.md

 - https://youngcet.github.io/sandbox_payfast_onsite_payments/ > use to point to the sandbox
 - https://youngcet.github.io/payfast_onsite_payments/ > use to point to the live server

-> **Note:** While these links are hosted on GitHub, accessing them through a browser will result in a 404 error from PayFast.
+> **Note:** While these links are hosted on GitHub, accessing them through a browser will result in a 404 error from Payfast.
 This behavior is expected and not an issue.

 ### Hosting on a different server